Sun-GR/Disk-Data-Error-Correcting-With-Triple-Write-Read-Concept/README.md

 All rights reserved.

 ## Collaboration
-This concept is open for discussion with me and collaboration with manufacturers, researchers, or organizations interested in developing high-reliability SSD solutions.
+This concept is open for discussion and collaboration with manufacturers, researchers, or organizations interested in developing high-reliability SSD solutions.